SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 To register a LWM2M device in Cumulocity IoT, upload a CSV file with registration data in the bulk registration dialog in Devices > Registration > Register device > Bulk device registration in the Device Management application see [Device Management > Connecting devices > To bulk-register devices](/users-guide/device-management/#creds-upload) in the *User guide*.
 This data is required to enable LWM2M communication.
-The CSV holds all information for factory bootstrap and client-initiated bootstrap.
+The CSV file holds all information for factory bootstrap and client-initiated bootstrap.
 In the factory bootstrap mode, the LWM2M client has been configured with the necessary bootstrap information prior to the deployment of the device.
 The client-initiated bootstrap mode requires a LWM2M bootstrap-server account pre-loaded in the LWM2M client.
 Cumulocity IoT supports registration for **unsecured** and **PSK-secured** LWM2M devices allowing connection with **NO_SEC** and **PSK** mode respectively.

-### <a name="registeration-of-unsecured-device"></a>Registration of unsecured devices
+### <a name="registration-of-unsecured-device"></a>Registration of unsecured devices

 Unsecured devices connect during bootstrap connection and server connection through unsecured ports:
 * **5683**: unsecure bootstrap connection